rodrfentanes21/rodrfentanes21/README.md

 ### Hi there, I'm Rodrigo Fentanes, Computer Science Bachelor and Fullstack Developer

-- I consider myself someone with good communication skills and willing to help others and work on a collaborative environment, always excited about learning new technologies and challenging myself.
 - Bachelor in Computer Science.
 - Currently working as Head of Development @ Orpheus
 #### Languages: